Truman Doctrine

-The Truman Doctrine is an American foreign policy that pledges American "support for democracies against authoritarian threats."
-The doctrine originated with the primary goal of containing Soviet geopolitical expansion during the Cold War.
-It was announced to Congress by President Harry S. Truman on March 12, 1947, and further developed on July 4, 1948, when he pledged to contain the communist uprisings in Greece and Turkey.
-More generally, the Truman Doctrine implied American support for other nations threatened by Moscow.
-It became the foundation of American foreign policy, and led, in 1949, to the formation of NATO, a military alliance that still exists.
-Historians often use Truman's speech to date the start of the Cold War.
+The Truman Doctrine is a U.S. foreign policy that pledges American support for U.S.-aligned nations against alleged authoritarian threats.
+The doctrine originated with the primary goal of countering the growth of the Soviet bloc during the Cold War.
+It was announced to Congress by President Harry S. Truman on March 12, 1947, and further developed on July 4, 1948, when he pledged to oppose the communist rebellions in Greece and Soviet demands on Turkey.
+More generally, the Truman Doctrine implied U.S. support for other nations threatened by Moscow.
+It led to the formation of NATO in 1949.
+Historians often use Truman's speech to Congress on March 12, 1947, to date the start of the Cold War.